supertwist/scratchpad/linkroll.md

 - Creativity: [Bruce Connor video for **"Mea Culpa."**](https://www.youtube.com/watch?v=KR715ql1-Fk)
 - Creativity: [**Tom Sachs** on geodesic domes.](https://www.instagram.com/p/CD4jah0HwUj/)
 - Creativity: [**James Bridle**'s presence on the interwebs.](https://jamesbridle.com/about/)
+- Creativity: [Art in the age of machine intellegence.](https://medium.com/artists-and-machine-intelligence/what-is-ami-ccd936394a83#.cl7vdnle5) "...one should not conclude that anything goes, that the direction of our development is predetermined, or that technology is somehow inherently utopian..."

 ---